Hinckley Washington D.C. Clinic

 Available to: 2nd and 3rd year students

 The Hinckley Institute of Politics Washington DC Clinic places students in fulltime internships in a variety of government institutions in the legislative, judicial, and executive branches of government.
-A complete description of the program may be found in the Hinckley Institute of Politics brochure:http://dl.dropbox.com/u/1724917/Hinckley%20Institute%20of%20Politics%20Brochure.pdf.
+A complete description of the program is on the Hinckley Institute Graduate Internship webpage.

-Course: Students will take HNKLY 6911 Internship: Graduate National (3 cr./graded) , syllabus: http://dl.dropbox.com/u/1724917/Syllabus%20-%20POLS%206910%206911%20GRADUATE%20LAW.docx.
-The course includes readings pertinent to the internship placement, a book review, research paper, reflective essay, and weekly emails to the Clinical Program and Hinckley Institute of Politics.
-The supervisor evaluation of the intern is 30% of the student’s grade.
+Course: Students will take HNKLY 6911 Internship: Graduate National (3 cr./graded) , syllabus: https://dl.dropboxusercontent.com/u/1724917/Syllabus%20-%20HNKLY%206910%206911%20GRADUATE%20LAW.docx.
+The course includes readings pertinent to the internship placement, a policy paper, reflective essays, and weekly emails to the Clinical Program and Hinckley Institute of Politics.
+The supervisor evaluation of the intern is 25% of the student’s grade.

 Placements: 3L students: Clinical credit available from 2 cr./100 hours of work to 9 cr./450 hours of work upon Clinical Program approval of the placement.

 2L students: Clinical credit available from 2 cr./100 hours of work to 5 cr./250 hours of work.